sigp/lighthouse/book/src/advanced-release-candidates.md

 [`v1.4.0`]: https://github.com/sigp/lighthouse/releases/tag/v1.4.0

 From time-to-time, Lighthouse *release candidates* will be published on the [sigp/lighthouse] repository.
+Release candidates are previously known as Pre-Releases.
 These releases have passed the usual automated testing, however the developers would like to see it running "in the wild" in a variety of configurations before declaring it an official, stable release.
 Release candidates are also used by developers to get feedback from users regarding the ergonomics of new features or changes.